-The Mayor should invest in green jobs, apprenticeships and sustainable enterprise.
+The Mayor must accelerate implementation of the Green New Deal to invest in green jobs, apprenticeships and sustainable enterprise.
 This means prioritising investment in sectors such as renewable energy, housing retrofit, sustainable transport, nature restoration and the circular economy.

 The Mayor should use their control of the area's adult education budget to ensure the labour force has the necessary skills to enable the transition to a low-carbon economy.